Bascil/weather-app-frontend/README.md

 # weather-app-frontend

 Frontend for Weather App built in NextJs 14.
-The frontend is decoupled from backend and is hosted on Netlify.
+The frontend is decoupled from backend and is hosted on Netlify [here](https://weather-app-frontend-ui.netlify.app)

 ## Table of Contents